DylanFM/incident-worker/README.md

 _Part of a collection of tools used to provide an API to NSW bushfire data_: [Data collector](https://github.com/dylanfm/major-incidents-data), [Importer (this repo)](https://github.com/DylanFM/incident-worker) and [GeoJSON API](https://github.com/DylanFM/bushfires)

-`incidentworker` imports GeoRSS from the NSW RFS [major incidents GeoRSS feed](http://www.rfs.nsw.gov.au/feeds/majorIncidents.xml) into a Postgres database.
-The command-line interface supports importing from a local file or over the internets.
+`incidentworker` imports data from the NSW Rural Fire Service's [major incidents GeoRSS feed](http://www.rfs.nsw.gov.au/feeds/majorIncidents.xml) into a database.
+The GeoRSS feed above contains a collection of current incidents.
+An incident is a fire (or something similar).
+Current incidents are those that have not been resolved yet.

 ## Why?